-Our staff is being put together with careful thought and consideration.
+Our staff has been put together with careful thought and consideration.

 We are thrilled to share with you who we have on our staff right now!

 Jaime is a mom of two children, one neurotypical, the other with high-functioning autism, ADHD and Sensory Processing Disorder.

 Before Jaime was a mom, she worked in theater as both a lighting designer and a stage manager.
 Jaime met her husband, Jim, an actor, when they were both studying theater in college.

 Knowing how little was out there in the world for kids who struggle with social skills and learning disabilities, both extra-curricular activites and the arts, Jaime came up with the idea for Step Right Up.

 Dave is a teaching artist based in Madison, NJ.
 He specializes in improv, acting, storytelling, cartooning, and visual arts.

 Mr. Maulbeck has a long teaching background.
 Most recently he taught filmmaking for teens at the Arts Garage in Montclair, NJ.
 He has also taught arts and crafts at the Summit Area YMCA, and with the Leadership Program in NYC he worked with “at-risk” youth in the areas of acting, improv, cartooning, and mural painting with a focus on violence prevention and the development of leadership and life skills through art.
 For several years he served as acting and improv teacher for both Dreamcatcher Repertory Theatre Company and the American Ballet Academy’s summer youth program.
 Dave has also taught improv and acting to grown-ups at the Magnet Theater in New York City.